- Conceito Contraste Branco 2013 Product #29113 (In Stock)

 - Conceito Tinto 2011 Product #29111 (In Stock)

 The aromas in Rita's breakthrough Douro Valley dry red fuse the dark, intensely ripe, scents of perfectly ripe wild berries and black cherry with barrel notes of vanilla, cedar, and spice to create something astonishing - this smells like the very best, most exotic, beef stock you can possibly imagine.
 The wild and captivating complexity of the nose carries through in the mouth to deliver a manage of flavors I can list - black raspberry, plum, licorice, sweet spice, anise, coffee, bitter chocolate, warm stones - but that I can't really describe.
 The blend of sweet and savory aromas and flavors is unique, as is the level of intense minerality that shines through from first sniff through the lip-smacking finish.
-I especially love how a kick of black cherry juice, coffee, and sweet spice pop out right at the back of the palate, adding an element of fun to this serious, sophisticated, and stunning wine.
-Drink some for Christmas dinner but have enough on hand to follow it for a decade or more.
+A kick of black cherry juice, coffee, and sweet spice pop out right at the back of the palate, adding an element of fun to this serious, sophisticated, and stunning wine.
 An achievement, but only 830 cases made.

 "Touriga Nacional, Touriga Franca, Tinta Roriz.
 Fragrant dark fruit not obscured by the oak.
 Tight and chewy and both pure and complex.
 Quite a grip but has a generous softness of fruit to fill out the structure.
 Long."
 Jancisrobinson.com 17+/20